xastor/winaudit/README.md

-# WinAudit : A Simple Windows Auditing Daemon
+# WinAudit : A Simple Windows Reporting Daemon

 WinAudit is a simple service that collects information on a Windows machine and pushes it to some remote server, on a regular basis.